HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: Discussion on population synthesis simulation and implications on galactic stellar structure membership

-\textbf{Bulge:} We kept all targets located inside the bulge area as defined in Figure~\ref{fig_ArrowsVelocities}, and whose vertical distances to the Galactic plane are within 2 kpc. \begin{description}[font=$\bullet$] \item \textit{RCB stars:} MV Sgr, V532 Oph, VZ Sgr, WISE J172447.52-290418.6, WISE J172951.80-101715.9, WISE J174119.57-250621.2, WISE J174851.29-330617.0, WISE J175107.12-242357.3, WISE J184158.40-054819.2 and ASAS-RCB-10 \item \textit{dLHdC stars:} A223, A226, A770, A811, B42, B563, B565, B566, B567, C17, C27, C38 and C528 \item \textit{EHe stars:} V2244 Oph and LSS 4357 \end{description}
+\textbf{Bulge:} We kept all targets located inside the bulge area as defined in Figure~\ref{fig_ArrowsVelocities}, and whose vertical Z distances to the Galactic plane are within 2 kpc.
+Then, we enlarged our criteria by incorporating four targets (listed below in square brackets) located within 3 kpc from the Galactic centre.
+Their Z$_{max}$ and R$_a$ distances are respectively lower than 2 and 4 kpc, and their angular momentum L$_Z$ lower than 500 kpc km s$^{-1}$.
+Finally, we noticed that the dLHdC star, C17, that is located near the edge of the bulge area, presents a Z$_{max}$ value higher than 2 kpc by about one sigma and a large asymmetric R$_a$ distribution towards longer distances (see Fig.~\ref{fig_PerStructures}).
+Thus, C17 could also be a member of the thick disk structure. \begin{description}[font=-] \item \textit{RCB stars:} ASAS-RCB-10, MV Sgr, V532 Oph, VZ Sgr, WISE J172447.52-290418.6, WISE J172951.80-101715.9, WISE J174119.57-250621.2, WISE J174851.29-330617.0, WISE J175107.12-242357.3 and [WISE J175749.76-075314.9] \item \textit{dLHdC stars:} A223, A226, A770, A811, B42, B563, [B564], B565, B566, B567, C17, C27, C38, C528, [C539] and [P12] \item \textit{EHe stars:} LSS 4357 and V2244 Oph \end{description}